Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Conclusions

+In order to obtain genuine quantum advantage of a RSP protocol, we first figure out the classical limit of fidelity.
+It is found that classical fidelity can range from $\frac{3}{4}$ to as high as 1 depending upon the population of states on the chosen circle of the Bloch sphere from where a state is intended to be prepared remotely.
+For RSP with equatorial input ensemble of states, we found at most six observers can be successful, where all of them act independently.
+From our results, it follows that for every Bob there is a range of the sharpness parameter for which non-classical advantage persists, and even after the last successful Bob some residual correlation (e.g. non-zero discord) remains which keeps the post-measured state resourceful.

+We further propose a new RSP protocol with input states taken from non-equatorial circles and obtain the pertinent classical fidelity.
+In this case, the number of successful parties reduces from 6 to zero as the chosen circle varies from the neighbourhood of the equatorial circle to the poles of the Bloch sphere.
+It may be noted that the singlet state is not unique, and the scheme proposed here works equally well for any of the maximally entangled Bell states which are connected by local unitary operations.

-Additionally, the task of preparation of a remote qubit from a pre-fixed circle on the Bloch sphere can also be achieved when the single copy of the initial pure state is not maximally entangled, but here the bound on the maximum number of observers gets reduced, as we have shown.
+Next we consider the performance of non-maximally entangled states in the above mentioned context.
+Here the bound on the maximum number of observers gets reduced as expected.
 Even further reduction is shown to ensue when the initial states are mixed with the white noise.
-As the visibility of the initially shared Werner state reduces, the bound on the number of senders also reduces from 6 to zero slowly, because RSP-fidelity and the mixedness follow an inverse relation with each other~\citep{Discord}.
-Since the optimum bound on the number of observers is implicitly connected with the quantum resource being employed, it is interesting to have a comparative view of different information processing tasks utilizing quantum resources.
-It may be noted that the utilization of entanglement quantified by entanglement-witnesses in sequential multi-observer scenarios~\citep{Bera, Srivastava} is different from the efficiency of a teleportation protocol in a sequential multiple observer framework~\citep{Roy}.
-It may be of further interest to note that though remote state preparation is implementable by the resource of geometric discord~\citep{Costa}, it still furnishes a similar bound~\citep{Roy} on the number of senders, i.e., six under the multiple observer framework.
+As the visibility of the initially shared Werner state reduces, the bound on the number of senders also reduces from 6 to zero gradually, because RSP-fidelity and the mixedness follow an inverse relation with each other~\cite{Discord}.